 But what the researcher leaves unsaid regards axes of socioeconomics that apparently do not matter to White, middle-class heterosexual audiences.
 We are not told how many people in the small sample size represent race, class and sexuality dynamics, let alone other markers of Otherness.
 The author generalises behaviour observed at a four-star restaurant to say something universal about gender, without considering that other cultures control eating (and gender, and race and sexuality) in divergent ways.

 That people change their eating habits for different audiences should not surprise a sociologist.
 That sociologists still presume that White, middle-class Americans represent everyone might be surprising… if minority studies researchers weren’t so used to seeing sociology articles written this way.

-If this was ethnographic research on Turkish people or Indigenous Australians or any other group, it would be a study on race or ethnicity as well as gender.
+If this was ethnographic research on Turkish people, or Indigenous people in Australia, or any other ethnic minority group, it would be a study on race or ethnicity as well as gender.
 But because many White sociologists see White people as the default – this is pitched as a study solely about gender.
 Race and other social makers are not mentioned because Whiteness is invisible, even to sociologists.